SnowBroScott/possibly-a-hero-canonical/decision-log.md

 power combination required to trigger it.
 The lair does not unlock combos.
 It records them.

-THE GYM — Every hero power a player selects during a run is added to the gym.
-Players can deepen, train, and improve powers they have already encountered.
+THE TRAINING CENTER — Every hero power a player selects during a run is logged here.
+Players can deepen, train, and improve powers they have already encountered through the sponsor challenge system.
+See Training Center — Complete System Definition for full spec.

 THE LAIR — A special trophy case for discovered combos.
 Logs each combo, its trigger conditions, and its effects.